gomorpheus/morpheus-docs/getting_started/installation/offline.rst

     sudo vi /etc/morpheus/morpheus.rb
     edit appliance_url to resolvable url (if not configured correctly by default)

 #.
-Reconfigure the applaince to install required packages
+Reconfigure the appliance to install required packages

    .. code-block:: bash